 - Clients will know that you take your social media game serious, specially if you are an Ad Agency, Coach, or other type of Influencer.

 - Verified pages will rank higher on Facebook’s Graph Search and on Google search results (Read how to do SEO).

-To be honest, other than having a shiny badge next to your name, having a verified checkmark is not that exciting or worth it, specially if you are paying for one.
-I would highly encourage you not to buy facebook verification.
+To be honest, other than having a shiny badge next to your name, having a verified checkmark is not that exciting or worth it, especially if you are paying for one.
+I would highly encourage you not to buy Facebook verification.